When do you need an inspection

 The inspection can be carried out up to 2 months before its due date.
 The date the inspection is due is based on the vehicles First Date of Use.
 This can be found on the registration document and will be the earliest date of registration.

-Use the vehicle inspection date calculator to check when your vehicle is next due.
+vehicle inspection date calculator to check when your vehicle is next due.

 We will write to the owner at their registered address in advance, but it's the registered owners responsibility to make sure that it is inspected in time.